 The CYLA has permanently adopted US Lacrosse guidelines regarding age-based classification.

 Players in the same grade will generally be grouped together, provided that they meet the June 1 birth date cutoff for that age group.
 All players are required to provide official proof of birth date (birth certificate, passport, adoption papers, etc) before participating in sanctioned CYLA games.

 All current 8th graders are eligible to play, regardless of birthdate.
 No high school players are permitted to participate.

 A player's eligibility for the 2018 Fall or 2019 Spring season is determined by his age on May 31, 2018.

 For example, any player born on or after June 1, 2005 is eligible to play U13.

 A player born on or before May 31, 2005 is not eligible to play U13 and must play U15.

 In general, we will group players on the basis of "Grade with an Age Cutoff."
 This means that players in the same grade will be grouped on teams at the same age level, provided that they meet the June 1st cutoff date.

-NO PLAYER WILL BE PERMITTED TO "PLAY DOWN" AN AGE CLASSIFICATION AS PER CYLA RULES-- NO EXCEPTIONS.
+NO PLAYER WILL BE PERMITTED TO "PLAY DOWN" IN AGE CLASSIFICATION-- NO EXCEPTIONS.

 Born on or after